HKanwal/irc-bot-maker/README.md

 ```
 !echo I'm a bot
 ```
-Using this command in IRC will pass the follwing args to the callback function:
+Using this command in IRC will pass the following args to the callback function:
 ```
 => ["I'm", "a", "bot"]
 ```